MicrosoftDocs/azure-aks-docs/articles/aks/istio-telemetry.md

 ```bash
 [2024-08-13T00:31:47.696Z] "GET /status/418 HTTP/1.1" 418 - via_upstream - "-" 0 135 2 1 "-" "curl/8.9.1" "cdecaca5-5964-48f3-b42d-f474dfa623d5" "httpbin:8000" "10.244.0.13:8080" inbound|8080|| 127.0.0.6:55401 10.244.0.13:8080 10.244.0.12:53336 outbound_.8000_._.httpbin.default.svc.cluster.local default
 ```
-### Telemetry API Support Scope
+### Telemetry API support scope

 For the Istio service mesh add-on for AKS, Telemetry API fields are classified as `allowed`, `supported`, and `blocked` values.
 For more information about the Istio add-on's support policy for features and mesh configurations, see the Istio add-on [support policy document][istio-support-policy].

 The following Telemetry API configurations are either `allowed` or `supported` for the Istio add-on.
-Any field not in this table is `blocked`.
+Any field not included in this table is `blocked`.

 | **Telemetry API Field** | **Supported/Allowed** | **Notes** |
 |-------------------------|-----------------------|-----------|